Ambrose Treacy College: History of Ambrose Treacy College

 The school was established on 28 January 2015 as Ambrose Treacy College (named after Patrick Ambrose Treacy, a leading educator within the Christian Brothers who established many church schools in Australia) replacing the former Nudgee Junior College (the junior school for St Joseph's College, Nudgee).
-Treacy's legacy, along with the Christian brothers that accompanied him, have since become an integral part of the school's culture along with its Irish heritage leading to the 4 provinces of Ireland becoming the school's house system.
-Homerooms in the senior school each are named after provinces in Ireland with Leinster house having Leinster provinces, Ulster with Ulster provinces, etc. The school's Christian message has also influenced the school and each year the school grades embark on student retreats.
+Treacy's legacy, along with the Christian brothers that accompanied him, has since become an integral part of the school's culture along with its Irish heritage leading to the 4 provinces of Ireland becoming the school's house system.
+Homerooms in the senior school are each named after provinces in Ireland with Leinster house having Leinster provinces, Ulster with Ulster provinces, etc. The school's Christian message has also influenced the school and each year the school grades embark on student retreats.

 During the 2022 Brisbane flood, the school was inundated with water and the year 4 classrooms (which had also been destroyed by flooding in the 2011 floods) were once again flooded and severely damaged.
 The site also lost power.
 Multiple portable rooms have been set up on site to account for these damages, and before power was restored, a large portable generator on site supplied the school with power.

 School structure

 The school teaches boys from years 4 to 12 and follows the Edmund Rice Tradition.
 The school is split up into three categories: years 4 to 6 are in the Junior School, years 7 to 9 are in the Middle School and Years 10 to 12 are in the Senior School.
-The current principal is Chris Ryan.
-The former principal of Ambrose Treacy College is Michael Senior, Senior retired from his post as principal in November 2019 after the departure of the school's first graduating class.
+The current principal is Dr Craig Wattam.
+The former principal of Ambrose Treacy College is Chris Ryan, Ryan retired from his post as principal in 2025.